Case Study · E-Commerce · NYC

 Example from Nike

-I also explored personalized and minimum promotions, as well as scarcity triggers to encourage users to quickly complete their shopping journey.
+I also explored personalized, and minimum order promotions and quantity discounts, as well as scarcity/trending triggers to encourage users to quickly complete their shopping journey.

 For example, Amazon uses scarcity triggers to encourage shoppers to buy quickly.